Hospice Basics

 • VITAS can help inform as well as implement your patient’s plan of care, honoring their care goals, wishes, and values.

-As the attending physician, nurse practitioner, or physician assistant, you can continue to be reimbursed for your patient encounters.
+Additionally, you can continue to be reimbursed for your patient encounters.
 The following modifiers are how you bill when you are the hospice attending of record:

 Modifier Chart